Ernest-Ap/DataProSurvey/README.md

 In this report I will analyse the data of the data professionals, to have an understanding of the professionals in this industry.
 Number of survey takers 630, average age of survey taker is 30.

 I will mention:

-Survey of takers by country.
+<li>Survey of takers by country.
-Favourite programming languages their like to use or have used.
+<li>Favourite programming languages their like to use or have used.
-Happiness rate with work/life balance.
+<li>Happiness rate with work/life balance.
-Average salary by job title.
+<li>Average salary by job title.
-Difficulty to break into Data.
+<li>Difficulty to break into Data.

 ### Software used:
 Microsoft PowerBI: To clean the data, analysing the data and build charts and then a dashboard.